TRI Data Show Improved Environmental Performance by Manufacturing Sector as Economy Grows | US EPA

 TRI Data Show Improved Environmental Performance by Manufacturing Sector as Economy Grows

+Annual TRI Shows Decrease in Lead and Production-Related Waste in South-Central States

-WASHINGTON — Today, the U.S. Environmental Protection Agency (EPA) released its 2017 Toxics Release Inventory (TRI) National Analysis.
+DALLAS – (March 5, 2019) Today, the U.S. Environmental Protection Agency (EPA) released its 2017 Toxics Release Inventory (TRI) National Analysis.
 Results of this publicly available database show that since 2007, releases of TRI chemicals in the U.S. manufacturing sector have declined while the economy has grown.
 Industrial facilities have reduced releases of TRI chemicals by taking action to prevent pollution.

+In EPA Region 6, comprising Arkansas, Louisiana, Oklahoma, New Mexico and Texas, decreases in the release of lead and lead compounds by 5 percent from 2016-2017 and 45 percent from 2007-2017 were reported.
+The amount of TRI chemical waste from production processes also declined — 1 percent from 2016-2017 and 8 percent from 2007-2017 — which indicates facilities are becoming more efficient in their production practices.

 “By communicating TRI data in a clear and consistent manner, EPA is utilizing the power of transparency to notify the public of important public health information and simultaneously encourage industry to improve environmental outcomes,” said EPA Administrator Andrew Wheeler.
 “The latest TRI analysis confirms that under President Trump the U.S. continues to improve its air quality while growing its economy.”